 Make the finale of your next Mexican fiesta extra sweet with these (Un)Fried Ice Cream balls.
 They’re simple to make and the perfect way to end your meal.

 I have been under the wrong impression for quite some time.
 I had been led to believe that fried ice cream was a Mexican treat.
 However, when I started doing a little research for this post, I learned otherwise.

-Take frozen yogurt balls, one at a time, and roll in processed cereal.
-You may need to press the cereal firmly on the balls to help it adhere.
-Refreeze balls for at least an hour.
-When ready to eat, just remove balls, place in bowl, and add some dulce de leche if desired.
+- Freeze balls for at least an hour.
+When ready to eat, just remove balls, place in bowl, and add dulce de leche if desired.

 For extra deliciousness, drizzle dulce de Leche on top of the (un)fried ice cream and enjoy!

 - Brownie Sheet Cake – This recipe creates a brownie-like cake topped with a luscious chocolate frosting.

 - Southern Buttermilk Biscuits – This recipe was adapted from an old Southern-recipe, using 3 simple ingredients: butter, buttermilk, and self-rising flour.
 They might be just like your grandma’s.

 - Easy Peanut Butter Pie – This is a super simple no-bake pie that combines peanut butter and vanilla pudding in to one delicious cool treat.